thebrowsercompany/windows-samples/README.md

 # Swift on Windows Samples Apps

+> [!WARNING]
+> This project uses an outdated snapshot of a subset of WinRT projections generated with [swift-winrt](https://github.com/thebrowsercompany/swift-winrt), provided for illustration purposes.
+To use WinRT APIs in your Swift project, we recommend using [swift-winrt](https://github.com/thebrowsercompany/swift-winrt) directly to generate your own projections.

 Sample apps for Swift on Windows, showcasing how to build Windows Apps using the [Windows App SDK](https://github.com/microsoft/windowsappsdk) through the [Swift/WinRT](https://github.com/thebrowsercompany/swift-winrt) language projection.

 ## Setup